rcjorgensen/monparsing/README.md

 # Examples

-A list of example parsers can be found in [MonParsing.Examples](https://github.com/rcjorgensen/monparsing/tree/main/src/MonParsing.Examples).
+A number of example parsers can be found in [MonParsing.Examples](https://github.com/rcjorgensen/monparsing/tree/main/src/MonParsing.Examples).
 In addition to the examples the [tests](https://github.com/rcjorgensen/monparsing/tree/main/tests) are a good place to become familiar with how the library works.

 # Acknowledgements